 - How will the student turn in assignments (e.g. via email, D2L, in person)?

-- If students are expected to hand in their assignments in person, the instructor should consider whether the assignment could be turned in virtually.
+- If students are expected to hand in their assignments, papers, or projects in person, the instructor should consider whether the assignment could be turned in virtually.
 The instructor and student need to discuss how this will be done so that there is no confusion.